Julie260/DeepLearningProject/README.md

 - use train.py to train a model, be careful of changing the paths at the beginning of the file
 - use generate_handwriting.py to generate handwriting from a trained model, be careful, you need to change the paths and you need to initialize the corresponding model (GRU or LSTM) with the right parameters (the files are named this way : LSTM/GRU_IAM/MNIST_nb epoch_ne gaussian_learning rate_optimizer_rnn size_n layers)
 - use generate_digits.py to generate digits from the trained models in train_split_MNIST_models directory.
-Be careful to change the paths at the beginning of the file. (here you do not need to change the model parameters)
+Be careful to change the paths at the beginning of the file (here you do not need to change the model parameters).